Neutrino-nucleus interactions and the determination of oscillation parameters: The electron-nucleus cross section

 \subsection{Comparison to data}

-The ability to account for electron scattering data is the obvious prerequisite for any models of neutrino interactions.
-Below, we provide some representative comparisons between the results of the approaches outlined in the previous Sections and the available information, obtained from the measured cross sections.
+The ability to account for electron scattering data is the obvious prerequisite to be fulfilled by any model of neutrino interactions.
+Below, we provide some representative comparisons between the results of the approaches outlined in the previous Sections and the available empirical information, obtained from the measured cross sections.

-The remarkable accuracy achieved by non relativistic {\em ab initio} calculations for the few-nucleon systems is illustrated in Fig.~\ref{orlan}, showing a comparison between the longitudinal response functions of $^3$H and $^3$He at $250 \leq |{\bf q}| \leq 350$ MeV---extracted from the data of \textcite{Dow88} and \textcite{Marchand85}---and the theoretical results of \textcite{Efros04}, obtained using a realistic nuclear hamiltonian and the Lorentz integral transform formalism.
+Non relativistic {\em ab initio} calculations of the electromagnetic responses of few-nucleon systems with $A \leq 4$, performed using realistic nuclear Hamiltonians, have reached a remarkable degree of accuracy, and provide a good description of a large body of data (see, e.g., Refs.~\cite{Golak,CS92,Efros94,Efros97,Efros04}).
+In this review, however, we will focus on the heavier nuclei employed to detect neutrino interactions, such as carbon, oxygen and argon.

-The electromagnetic responses of heavier nuclei, defined in Eq~ \eqref{eA:xsecLT}, have been analysed using the GFMC formalism.
-The available results include the Euclidean responses, related to the corresponding $\omega$-space responses by Laplace transformation, as well as the sum rules defined by Eqs.\eqref{SL} and \eqref{ST}.
+The electromagnetic longitudinal and transverse responses of carbon, defined as in Eq~ \eqref{eA:xsecLT}, have been analysed using the GFMC formalism.
+The available results include the Euclidean responses, related to the corresponding $\omega$-space responses by Laplace transformation \cite{Euclidean}, as well as the sum rules defined by Eqs.\eqref{SL} and \eqref{ST} \cite{LovatoSR,Inversion}.

-Figures \ref{SL_carbon} and \ref{ST_carbon} show the longitudinal and transverse sum rule of carbon computed by \textcite{LovatoSR}.
-Theoretical results turn out to be in satisfactory agreement with the data, corrected to take into account the contribution of the region of large $\omega$ not covered by the experiments.
-In addition, a comparison between the solid and dashed lines confirms that the two-nucleon current, while playing a negligible role in the longitudinal channel, provides a large contribution to the transverse sum rule.
+Figures \ref{SL_carbon} and \ref{ST_carbon} show the longitudinal and transverse sum rules of carbon computed by the authors of Ref.~\cite{LovatoSR}.
+Theoretical results turn out to be in satisfactory agreement with the data, corrected to take into account the contribution of the region of large $\omega$ not covered by the experiments (see Ref.~\cite{LovatoSR} and references therein).
+In addition, a comparison between the solid and dashed lines confirms that the two-nucleon currents, while playing a nearly negligible role in the longitudinal channel, provide a large contribution to the transverse sum rule.
+A recent, more accurate, analysis has shown that the agreement between the GFMC longitudinal sum rule of carbon and the data can be further improved taking into account the contributions of the low-lying $J^\pi = 2^+, \ 0_2^+ \ {\rm (Hoyle)}, \ {\rm and} \ 4^+$ states~\cite{Inversion}.

+The main limitation of the sum rules is the lack of information on the energy distribution of strength.
+As a consequence, the analysis based on sum rules does not answer the question of whether the excess of transverse strength arising fom interactions involving the two-nucleon currents occurs mostly at large $\omega$\textemdash well beyond the quasi-elastic peak\textemdash or it is also found at $\omega \approx \omega_{\rm QE}$.

+The inversion of the Euclidean response, needed to retrieve the energy dependence, is long known to involve severe difficulties.
+A groundbreaking result has been recently reported in Refs.~\cite{Euclidean,Inversion}, whose authors exploited the maximum entropy technique to obtain the electromagnetic longitudinal and transverse responses of $^4$He and $^{12}$C.